Find DNS records

 On macOS/Linux (using dig)

-dig It is a command-line tool on macOS and Linux for querying DNS records.
-You can use it to fetch different types of DNS records:
+dig is a tool for querying DNS records on macOS and Linux.
+It helps fetch different DNS records:

 • To check all DNS records of a domain: